 - Daycroft Online Learning Community, teacher

-- The Link School, teacher, academic advisor, and accreditation head
+- The Link School, teacher

 - Buena Vista School District, librarian